The weight distribution of irreducible cyclic codes associated with decomposable generalized Paley graphs: Cyclic codes from 1-weight cyclic codes

 \section{Cyclic codes from 1-weight cyclic codes}

 In this and the next two sections we will apply Theorem \ref{bebes2} to compute the spectra of irreducible cyclic codes constructed from irreducible cyclic codes with few weights.
-Here we consider 1-weight irreducible cyclic codes and in the next section 2-weight irreducible cyclic codes.
-In Section 5 we will consider some codes that are 3-weight and 4-weight irreducible cyclic codes.
+We consider 1-weight irreducible cyclic codes here and 2-weight irreducible cyclic codes in the next section.
+In Section 5 we will deal with some codes that are 3-weight and 4-weight irreducible cyclic codes.

 One-weight irreducible cyclic codes are already characterized when $k\mid q-1$ (see \cite{DY}, \cite{VW}).
-If $k\mid q-1$, the cyclic code $\CC(k,q)$ is irreducible if and only if
+In fact, by Theorem 16 in \cite{DY}, we have that if $k\mid q-1$, then the cyclic code $\CC(k,q)$ is irreducible if and only if